BridgetteBXP13/Library-Web-Application/README.txt

 IMPORT COMMA SEPERATED VALUE FILES (.csv)
 -----------------------------------------

-This next steps assume that you have the MySQL Server running on a console window, and that the database switched to is EMPTY (verify in cmd with command: SHOW TABLES;).
+These next steps assume that you have the MySQL Server running on a console window, and that the database switched to is EMPTY (verify in cmd with command: SHOW TABLES;).
 Two csv files are included within the project.
 Import them with the following commands: